neo4j-field/aura-api-playbook/README.md

 ### 3b: Move the Downloaded File into the Working Directory

-Set `DUMP_FILE` using the extension that matches your Neo4j version — `.dump` for v4, `.backup` for v5.
+Set `DUMP_FILE` using the extension that matches your Neo4j version: `.dump` for v4, `.backup` for v5.
 Update the `mv` source filename to match what was downloaded.

 ```bash
 export DUMP_FILE="${WORK_DIR}/${INSTANCE_ID}.dump"